Coding · Channel: Claude Code

 This concision pays off session after session.

-This is built into /grill-with-docs.
+This is built into `/grill-with-docs`.
 It's a grilling session, but that helps you build a shared language with the AI, and document hard-to-explain decisions in ADR's.

 It's hard to explain how powerful this is.
 It might be the single coolest technique in this repo.
 Try it, and see.

-- The agent also spends fewer tokens on thinking, because it has access to a more concise language
+[!TIP] A shared language has many other benefits than reducing verbosity: - Variables, functions and files are named consistently, using the shared language - As a result, the codebase is easier to navigate for the agent - The agent also spends fewer tokens on thinking, because it has access to a more concise language